openframeworks/ofBook/18_version_control_with_git/chapter.md

 Then, you should make sure that the state of the repository is in order, using `git status`.
 Next, you merge the remote branch, just like any other branch, using `git merge origin/master`.
 If all went well, you now have all the latest changes integrated into your `master` branch.
-If not, you'll probably have to fix some conflicts, as we already learned above.
+If not, you'll probably have to fix some conflicts, as you already learned above.

 A commonly used shortcut for the subsequent operations `git fetch` and `git merge` is [`git pull`](http://git-scm.com/docs/git-pull) - you can use that instead if you like.
 Personally, I tend to use `fetch` and `merge` separately, as it gives you a bit more control over what happens.